redgar598/EMBL_BTM_2019/python_beginner/README.md

 ## Useful resources

-At the end of the `beginner_python.ipynb` notebook, additional resources have been listed for you to explore.
+At the end of the `beginner_python.ipynb` notebook, additional resources have been listed.